vishnuprasaath/price-calculator/README.md

 ## **Using the Application**

 1. **Fill Customer Details**:
    Enter the customer name, phone number, and salesman name.

 2. **Input Appliance Quantities**:
    Provide the quantities of appliances.

 3. **Click "Calculate"**:
    View the solar panel requirements, rooftop area, and total cost.

 4. **Save to Database**:
-   Click "Load to Database" to store the data in MySQL.
+   Click "Load to Database" to store the data (including calculated results) in MySQL.

 ---

 ## **Viewing Saved Data**

 ### **Step 1: Access MySQL**
 Log into your MySQL server using Workbench or CLI.

 ### **Step 2: Query Data**
 Run the following command to view saved data:
 ```sql
 USE basil_energetics;
 SELECT * FROM sales_data;